 Metropolitan Community College Foundation | Omaha, NE

-This US$11,260 grant to Metropolitan Community College Foundation will fund the installation of solar panels at the Yates Illuminates community centre freight farm, a vertical hydroponic growing system designed inside a shipping container to allow year-round growing.
+This $11,260 grant to Metropolitan Community College Foundation will fund the installation of solar panels at the Yates Illuminates community center freight farm, a vertical hydroponic growing system designed inside a shipping container to allow year-round growing.
 The freight farm will enable MCC to add sustainable education programs on urban farming, alternative growing, food insecurity, and renewable energy, in addition to helping refugee and immigrant populations learn about the process and grow their own produce.
 The project will also support the addition of youth summer camps focuses on sustainable initiatives.